Whether you’ve been flying for 45 minutes or 4.5 hours, it invariably happens…the plane lands and at least one person claps.

-There’s actually been quite a lot written about the topic, from the likes of Slate, ABC News and Southern Living.
-But we wanted to go a more scientific model.
+There’s actually been quite a lot written about the topic, from Slate, ABC News and Southern Living.
+But we wanted to go with a more scientific model.
 One that had done much research with a substantial representation of people who fly.
-So we went right to the source.
+So we went right to the source:

 Orlando International Airport’s Twitter feed.

 — Orlando International Airport (@MCO) February 11, 2019

 We’ve already written about how MCO’s Twitter feed is one of our favorites in terms of travel-related content.
 So when their Guru Of All Things Social Media asked this question on Twitter, I was VERY interested in hearing the answers.
 And some great ones ran the gamut from absolutely sincere to…not so much.
 You decide which is which…